shengchenyang/AyugeSpiderTools/README_en.md

         - [x] Methods for recognizing the distance of the missing part of a slider captcha (with multiple implementation options).
         - [x] Methods for generating a trajectory array based on the distance of a slider.
-        - [x] Identification of the position and click order of click-based CAPTCHAs, with suboptimal results that require further optimization.
+        - [x] Identification of the position and click order of click-based CAPTCHAs.
         - [x] Example methods for restoring images that have been randomly disordered and mixed up.

 Notice: I will include the function demo in the [readthedocs](https://ayugespidertools.readthedocs.io/en/latest/)